Ole Reidar Vetaas

 Research Abstract

-At the crude macro scale, I have always used large mountains and their gradients in bioclimate to elucidate the mechanism that influences the richness of species.
-For instance, the Himalayan range has tropical bioclimate in the lowland and glacier at the top that mimics the latitudinal gradient from equatorial tropical to the arctic zone.
-I apply these large-scale temperature elevation gradients as in situ experimental sites because they are superior natural non-manipulative or observational experiments in which dramatic changes in climatic characteristics occur over relatively short geographic distances.
-The experimental situation is even more ideal on discrete sample sites such as isolated oceanic islands with mountains, such as Tenerife and La Palma in the Canary Islands archipelago.
+1. Large mountains and their gradients in bioclimate are used to elucidate the mechanism that influences the richness of species.
+For instance, the Himalayan range has a tropical bioclimate in the lowland and glaciers at the top that mimics the latitudinal gradient from equatorial tropical to the arctic zone.
+I apply these large-scale temperature elevation gradients as in situ experimental sites because they are superior natural, non-manipulative, or observational experiments in which dramatic changes in climatic characteristics occur over relatively short geographic distances.

 Publications